 What do I do if I think I may have been a target of identity theft?

-If you suspect someone has stolen your identify, please read our help and guidance article on what do to if you're a victim of identity theft.
+If you suspect someone has stolen your identify, please contact us as soon as possible.
+You can also read our guide on what do to if you're a victim of identity theft.

 What do I do if I think my computer has been hacked?

 If you believe your computer may have been compromised: